KayvanShah1/usc-dsci560-dspp-sp24/README.md

 - **Course Name:** DSCI 560 - Data Science Professional Practicum
 - **Instructor:** Prof. Young Cho
 - **Semester:** Spring 2024
-- **About the Course:**
-  - Function and design of modern storage systems, including cloud; data management techniques; data modeling; network attached storage, clusters and data centers;
-relational databases; the map-reduce paradigm.

 Feel free to navigate through the folders, explore the assignments, delve into the projects, and utilize the solutions provided as learning aids.
 Whether you're a novice eager to grasp the fundamentals or an experienced practitioner seeking to refine your skills, this repository aims to be your companion in mastering the intricate intersection of machine learning and data science.